pichillilorenzo/JavaScriptEnhancements/README.md

 <code>description-Name_of_function/property/method</code> shows to you the explanation of the function/property/method and its syntax.

+Information about the description of function/property/method has been taken on the site https://developer.mozilla.org

 <h3>ENABLE or DISABLE completions</h3>

 Now you can also ENABLE or DISABLE completions!
 Just go to Preferences -> Package Settings -> JavaScript Completions and set your settings!